 PBC Focus (Responsiveness): Provide a clear, brief summary for the CBCRP Council (1 or 2 paragraphs) of how your proposed research addresses the specific RFP topic area, by increasing or building on specific scientific knowledge; by pointing to additional solutions to identify and eliminate environmental causes, and or disparities in, breast cancer; and/or, by helping identify or translate into potential prevention strategies.
-Avoid reiterating the requirements of the RFP.
-Describe how elements of the proposed research plan are linked to one or more of the specific

-RFP topic areas.
+Avoid general references to the requirements of the RFP.
+Describe how elements of the proposed research plan are linked to one or more of the specific RFP topic areas.
 As this is a community-partnered participatory research project, do highlight the strengths/nature of the proposed community partnerships as reflected in the leadership and involvement in all areas.

-Diversity and Inclusion: Describe how this research will address inequities and/or the specific needs of communities who are underserved as they bear a disproportionally high burden of health-related problems due to factors related to race, ethnicity, socioeconomic status, geographic location, sexual orientation, physical or cognitive limitations, age, occupation and/or other factors and how it will affect systems change for historically disenfranchised groups.
+Diversity and Inclusion: Describe how the project will address the needs of the underserved (including those that are underserved due to factors related to race, ethnicity, socioeconomic status, geographical location, sexual orientation, physical or cognitive abilities, age, occupation and/or other factors) and how it will affect systems change for historically disenfranchised groups.

-Dissemination and Translation Potential: Describe how research findings will be shared with various stakeholder audiences (i.e., workers, their representatives, employers, community members, policy makers, breast cancer advocates, other researchers/agencies, health care providers, funders etc.).
+Dissemination and Translation Potential: Describe how research findings will be shared with various stakeholder audiences (i.e., policymakers, community members, breast cancer advocates, other researchers/agencies, health care providers, funders etc.).
 Describe the potential for how the research findings will be translated into policy and/or other practice to inform real-world breast cancer prevention efforts.